tetracorp/k240/docs/_posts/2020-02-29-development.md

 - __28 Feb 1994__: Disk 1 startup-sequence written.
 - __Mar 1994__: CU Amiga's March 1994 issue, though probably published in
   February.
 It includes Coverdisk #77, an exclusive playable demo of K240.
-The win screen gives its release date as March 1994, though the game would be delayed.
-CU Amiga also gives a preview article.
+The win screen gives its release date as March 1994, though the game would not be released until at least late May.
+CU Amiga publishes a preview article.
 - __2 Mar 1994__: Installer added to disk 3.
 Scenario folder created/modified,
   probably to put scenario files in.
 Game seems to be nearing completion.
 - __4 Mar 1994__: Disk 2 startup-sequence written.
 - __Apr 1994__: Amiga Computing #74 publishes an in-depth preview.
+- __6 Apr 1994__: _Amiga Down Under_ #9 coverdisk of K240 created at 12:38:42.
+  It is effectively identical to the earlier CU Amiga coverdisk.
 - __29 Apr 1994__: Final game launch icon added.
 Coincidentally, Commodore International declares bankruptcy.
 - __May 1994__: Several Amiga magazines